alphagov/govuk-developer-docs/source/manual/data-gov-uk-2nd-line.html.md

   - `limit` and `offset` have been replaced by `rows` and `start` respectively.
   - `all_fields` is no longer supported and will cause an error response.

-- The `revision_id` is also no longer available, although this has long been deprecated for a number of reasons by the CKAN team - https://github.com/ckan/ckan/issues/3484.
+- The `revision_id` is also no longer available, although this has long been deprecated for a number of [reasons](ckan-issue) by the CKAN team.

 ## Revision log